Steinzu/currentPrimes/README.md

 # Warframe Relic Data Extractor

-This script extracts and processes Warframe relic data from a specified webpage and generates a Markdown file containing the data.
+This JS programs extracts the current prime rotation from the official loot tables and formats them in a readable markdown file.

 ## Requirements